fetchai/agents-aea/docs/skill-guide.md

 This adds the protocol to our AEA and makes it available on the path `packages.fetchai.protocols...`.

-We also need to add the SOEF and P2P connections and install the AEA's dependencies as well as configure the AEA:
+At this point we need to add the SOEF and P2P connections to allow the AEA to communicate with the SOEF node and other AEAs, install the AEA's dependencies, and configure the AEA:
 ``` bash
 aea add connection fetchai/soef:0.15.0
 aea add connection fetchai/p2p_libp2p:0.14.0